 Most recognized reading interventions rely on certified teachers.
 This implementation model is an innovative twist and reinforces the critical role Boys & Girls Clubs can play as bridges between school, home and the community.

-Dr. Damon A. Williams is the SR Vice President of Program, Training & Youth Development.
+Dr. Damon A. Williams is Senior Vice President of Program, Training & Youth Development for BGCA.